Last updated: March 25, 2026

 • For platelets < 50,000 and undergoing surgery/procedure (spontaneous bleed can occur at <10K)

-• When platelet is 50,000 based on the risk of bleeding
+• When the platelet count is 50,000, based on the risk of bleeding

-• When platelet is < 100,000 if there is a concern for CNS bleeding
+• When the platelet count is < 100,000, there is a concern for CNS bleeding

 Cryoprecipitate